LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	$ man logtalk_tester

-The scripts support the same set of options but the option for passing additional arguments to the tests use different syntax.
+The scripts support the same set of options.
+But the option for passing additional arguments to the tests uses different syntax.
 For example:

 	$ logtalk_tester -p gnu -- foo bar baz